chawla201/shopping-cart-completion-problem/README.md

 # did-you-forget

+## Project Objective
+The objective of this unsupervised machine learning project was to gain a comprehensive understanding of how recommendation engines work.
+The focus was on applying various recommendation engine algorithms and techniques to the shopping cart dataset, enabling an in-depth exploration and learning of recommendation systems.

 ## Overview
 In the highly competitive online grocery delivery market, ensuring a seamless and customer-centric shopping experience is crucial.
 A common issue faced by customers is forgetting to purchase essential items.
 To address this, your task is to design and implement a "Did You Forget?" system that assists users by suggesting items they may have forgotten to add to their cart before checking out. \
 (kaggle competition link: https://www.kaggle.com/competitions/did-you-forget-b-25/overview)